Download a print-friendly version of the frequently asked questions below.

 A Mayoral Combined Authority brings together local authorities across Cambridgeshire and Peterborough.
 They are responsible for services such as transport, planning and skills provision.
 A Mayoral Combined Authority also has access to large investment funds which they can use to

 The Combined Authority will be headed by a Mayor, similar to the Mayor of London.
-The Mayor will form a cabinet, comprised of the leaders of the local authorities.
+The Mayor will form a cabinet, comprised of the nominated representatives of the local authorities.

-Together the Mayor and local authority leaders make up the Combined Authority.
+Together the Mayor and local authority representatives make up the Combined Authority.